January 28, 2021

 STANLEY Security stands ready to consult with you and your institutions, businesses, healthcare facilities or governmental bodies to develop a life safety and security strategy that enables you to take advantage of the funding through the American Rescue Plan.

 We can help your organization assess and respond to your security needs today, and help you plan for the future.
-STANLEY consultants will work collaboratively with you and guide you through the process of identifying life safety and security vulnerabilities and identifying the various funding avenues available through the stimulus and beyond.
+STANLEY consultants will work collaboratively with you and your administrative team and guide you through the process of identifying life safety and security vulnerabilities and identifying the various funding avenues available through the stimulus and beyond.

-Make STANLEY part of your plan and your team.
+Let us help you prepare a plan that makes sense for your institution, and for the people you serve.
 Reach out to us for additional information, and to set up your consultation with an expert in the security industry.